Call us at +44 20 33 64 59 06

 Other trust elements (e.g. trustmarks) can also help boost conversions for new site visitors.

-Once it is recognised that a user is about to leave the website, the pop-up will show up offering an extra discount.
-By offering an extra 5% discount (or whatever you choose) and reminding them that Father's Day is coming up(!), you might be surprised by how many people will decide to give your shop a second chance after all.
+Does your shop software offer options for pop ups?
+An exit intent pop up can be really effective.
+Once it is recognised that a user is about to leave your website, the pop-up will show up offering an extra discount.
+By offering an extra 5% discount (or whatever you choose) and reminding them that Father's Day is coming up(!), you might be surprised by how many people will decide to complete their order after all.

-Planning website changes and your marketing efforts is definitely a bit of effort, but getting ready for Father’s Day well in advance can pay off if you do it right.
-Not only is it a great way to sell products, but it’s an opportunity for you to engage with your customers (and vice versa) and start building up a relationship with them.
+Planning website changes and marketing campaigns is definitely a bit of effort, but getting ready for Father’s Day well in advance can pay off if you do it right.
+Not only is it a great way to sell products, but it’s an opportunity for you to engage with your customers and start building a relationship with them.

 Remember, many holidays fall on different days in different countries.
-If you sell and/or run marketing campaigns in other countries, make sure to check out our Holidays Calendar, designed to give you an overview of the biggest e-commerce opportunities in Europe's biggest markets.
-Just click below:
+If you sell and/or run international marketing campaigns, make sure to check out our Holidays Calendar, designed to give you an overview of the biggest e-commerce opportunities in Europe's biggest markets: